-The Park Forest Police Department has a long-standing history of employing K9 units, but saw a “paws” in the program when K9 Tobi retired in the summer of 2017.
-However, we are happy to share that the Park Forest Police Department is again aided by man’s best friend with K9 Tucker, a Dutch Shepherd, and his handler, Officer Charles Karl, who graduated from K9 school in October of 2018.
+The Park Forest Police Department has a long-standing history of employing K9 units but saw a “paws” in the program when K9 Tobi retired in the summer of 2017.
+However, we are happy to share that man’s best friend again aids the Park Forest Police Department with K9 Tucker, a Dutch Shepherd, and his handler, Officer Charles Karl, who graduated from K9 school in October of 2018.
 We also have plans to add a second K9 team in the coming year.
-Certified by the American Working Dog Association, the Park Forest Police K-9 Unit specialize in narcotics detection and tracking, and is routinely used for a variety of assignments such as:
+Certified by the American Working Dog Association, the Park Forest Police K-9 Unit specializes in narcotics detection and tracking and is routinely used for a variety of assignments such as:

 Missing person searches